charles2k16/inventory.backend/README.md

 npm run dev
 ```

-✅ Frontend should now be running on **http://localhost:3000**

-### 4. Login to the System

-Open your browser and go to **http://localhost:3000**

-**Default credentials:**
-- Username: `admin`
-- Password: `admin123`

-## 🎯 Quick Test

-After logging in, you should see:
-1. Dashboard with stats
-2. 20+ products from your Excel data
-3. Sample lenders/customers
-4. Current week stock report

-## 📊 Your Data

-The system is pre-loaded with:
-- ✅ 20 sample products from your CLOSING_STOCK_JAN_27_2026.xlsx
-- ✅ 3 sample credit customers (lenders)
-- ✅ Current week stock report initialized
-- ✅ Admin user account

 ## 🔧 Troubleshooting

 ### Database Connection Issues

 ```bash
 # Test PostgreSQL connection
 psql -U YOUR_USERNAME -d inventory_db